GoogleChrome/developer.chrome.com/site/en/docs/3pcd-readiness/building-blocks/index.md

   <tbody>
     <tr>
       <td>First-Party Sets</td>
-      <td>Set a group of your sites as belonging to a set, which can share cookies.
+      <td>Indicate a group of your sites as belonging to a set that can be treated by the browser as first-party sites and share cookies.
 A shared shopping cart is a great use for First-Party Sets, as is single sign-on.</td>
     </tr>
     <tr>
       <td>CHIPS</td>
-      <td>Partition cookies by top-level site. </td>
+      <td>Partition cookies by top-level site.
+Map widget to show store locations, chat widget.
+You want the user's preferred store location to be stored, but not share that cookie with other sites using that component.</td>
     </tr>
     <tr>
       <td><a href="http://localhost:8080/docs/privacy-sandbox/fedcm/">Federated Credential Management (FedCM)</a></td>